-Ritz Hotel on Place Vendôme: Langdon's address in Paris.
+The Ritz Hôtel on Place Vendôme: Langdon's address in Paris.

-St. Sulpice Church: Home to the astrological clock — a line on the floor that calibrates sunbeams with the calendar — that Dan Brown incorrectly calls the "rose line."
+St. Sulpice Church: Home to the astrological clock — a line on the floor that calibrates sunbeams with the calendar — Dan Brown incorrectly calls this the “rose line."

 Inverted Pyramid in the Carrousel du Louvre: The final stop on your quest is a shopping mall.
 You'll find the Holy Grail (says Brown) embedded in modern concrete under an inverted glass pyramid, just next to Virgin Records.